teddbot/Wahenga_Android_App/README.md

 |GeoNames "demo" account|Place names suggestions probably don't appear|
 |Backup key|Android Backup Service is not available|

-The code (classes, variables, comments...) is all written in italian, because of collaboration with an Italian Developer who is a friend.
+A little of the code (classes, variables, comments...) is written in italian, because of collaboration with an Italian Developer who is a friend.

 Official website: https://wahenga.org